DZakh-forks/sentio-benchmark/case_3_ethereum_block/README.md

 1. **Perfect Data Consistency**: All platforms show 100% similarity for the blocks they have in common.
 No differences were found in any of the key fields (hash, parentHash, timestamp) across any platform pair.

 2. **Coverage Variations**:
-   - **Complete Coverage**: Ponder and Subgraph have the most complete coverage with all 100,001 blocks (0-100,000).
+   - **Complete Coverage**: Ponder and Subgraph have the most complete coverage with all 100,001 blocks (0-100,000, including genesis block).
    - **Near Complete**: Sentio (missing only block 0) and Envio (complete 0-99,999) have essentially complete coverage.
    - **Sparse Coverage**: Subsquid has significantly lower coverage with only 13,156 blocks, primarily in the 40,000-100,000 range.